All About Diploma of Orthodontics Ongoing Edu

 To become an orthodontist in Australia, you must be committed to an ongoing orthodontics education to ensure you’re always up to date with the latest developments and techniques.
 You must also earn a college degree, complete dental school, and become licensed.

-But what orthodontics education do you need to be an orthodontist?
+But what diploma of orthodontics education do you need to be an orthodontist?
 What are the requirements?
 What is an orthodontist career path like?
 Read on to learn more about orthodontists and feel confident in their specialist knowledge and expertise.

 An orthodontist is a great profession, especially for someone who has an artistic mind and analytical engineering skills.
 Before you can become an orthodontist you first have to understand what an orthodontist does.
-The most common misconception is that dentistry and orthodontics education are the same.
+The most common misconception is that dentistry and diploma of orthodontics education are the same.

 While you might think that an orthodontist is just a dentist with a fancier name, the reality is that they went through approximately 9 to 10 years of formal university education and additional qualifications before they are certified and licensed to practise as a specialist orthodontist.